jackbaty/archive.baty.net/content/posts/2020/2020-12-24-realforce-re-keyboard/index.md

 So what's the problem?

 Well, there's nothing _wrong_ with it.
-The issues I'm having are minor and I don't know how serious they'll be over time, but still...
+It's a great keyboard.
+The issues I'm having are minor and I don't know how significant they'll be over time, but still...

 The larger keyboard puts me farther away from the trackpad.
 I didn't realize how great it was with the HHKB to have the trackpad right next to where I'm typing.
-The few inches of extra reach thousands of times a day  make a noticeable difference.
+Like _right_ next to it.
+Those few inches of extra reach thousands of times a day make a noticeable difference.

-The Escape key is too far away.
-Again, just an extra inch or two but as a Vim mode user, Escape is one of my most-often used keys.
-(No, I'm not changing the bindings.).
+The Escape key is too far away, also.
+Again, just an extra inch or two but as a Vim mode user, Escape is one of my most-frequently used keys.
+(No, I'm not changing the vim bindings.)

-The keys have variable resistance, meaning the outside keys, used mostly with a pinky, take less pressure to activate than the centermost keys.
-This is noticeable and mostly a good thing, but the outer keys are so very sensitive that I frequently type a ";" by accident just by resting my fingers on the home row.
+The Realforce keys have variable resistance, meaning the outside keys, used mostly with a pinky, require less pressure to activate than the centermost keys.
+This is noticeable and mostly a good thing, but the outer keys are so very sensitive that I often accidentally type a ";" just by resting my fingers on the home row.

 And what about those arrow keys?
 Well again, they're a tad far away.
-The arrow keys on the HHKB are accessed via a function layer, but are so nearby that I'm starting to wonder if it's worth the trouble.
-I mean, I've gotten good at using them on the HHKB, but it throws me off when on other keyboards.
+The arrow keys on the HHKB are accessed via a function layer, which was a pain to learn, but they are so close to the home row that I'm starting to wonder if it's worth the trouble of having to reach for them.
+I mean, I've already gone through the learning curve and have gotten good at using them on the HHKB.

-The strangest thing I've noticed is that with all those extra keys hanging off the right side, it feels like I have to use the R2 off-center.
+The strangest thing I've noticed is that with all those extra keys hanging off the right side, it feels like I'm using the R2 off-center.
 I know, it shouldn't matter, but I notice it.
 It feels off, somehow.

 {{< image src="keyboard.jpg" caption="The Realforce R2 and HHKB" >}}

-None of these issues are deal-breakers.
+Anyway, none of these issues are deal-breakers.
 The Realforce R2 is a fabulous keyboard.
-I love it, but I'm not sure I love it as much as I do the HHKB.
+I highly recommend it, but I'm not sure I love it as much as I do the HHKB.